Introduction

 DepthFirstTraversal( startcell, label )

-define DepthFirstTraversal( startcell, label )
+define DepthFirstTraversal( startcell, startlabel )

 cell = startcell

-cell.label = -1 Label with starting label.
+cell.label = -1 Label this cell with the starting label.

 forever